-Your block contains many safety measures introduced both when the block was built and also in the years after to the present day.
+Your block contains many safety measures introduced both when the block was built and in the following years to the present day.
 This section explains these measures and the role they play in protecting residents from the effects of fire and smoke.

 Emergency Lighting These are lights that are provided in the protected escape routes.
-In the event of the electricity failing they will stay lit and guide you along the escape route and out of the building. of emergency lighting.
+In the event of the electricity failing they will stay lit and guide you along the escape route and out of the building.
+Generally there are two types of emergency lighting.
 Some will not normally be lit but will have a small green or red light that indicates they are working.
 If the electricity fails they will illuminate.
 The other type remains lit and are on a protected circuit so even if the electricity is cut they will remain lit.